Skip to main content

 • Reproducibility: Same code + different data = different model

-• Experimentation: ML development involves many failed experiments
+• Experimentation: ML development involves many failed experiments before one works

 AspectDevOpsMLOps

-TestingUnit, integration, E2E+ Data validation, model validation
+TestingUnit, integration, E2E+ Data validation, model evaluation, bias testing

-CI/CD PipelineBuild → Test → Deploy+ Train → Evaluate → Register
+CI/CD PipelineBuild → Test → Deploy+ Train → Evaluate → Register → Deploy

 MonitoringLatency, errors, uptime+ Model drift, data drift, prediction quality